LASTA-OUTDOOR/prd/template/10-timeline.md

 #### Milestone 4

-Finish tracking, delete account, polish UI and debugging.
+Finish tracking, delete account, polish UI and debugging\
--Add pictures for activities
+-Add pictures for activities\
--Add information about distance, speed and altitude to the tracking -Debug the app in general
+-Add information about distance, speed and altitude to the tracking\
+-Debug the app in general\
--Fix/polish UI
+-Fix/polish UI\

 | **Sprint/Week Number** | **Objective** | **Outcomes** |
 ----------------------------------------------------------